 Negligence during the design or manufacturing process of a smoke alarm may result in a dangerously defective product.
 These alarms may malfunction, failing to work properly or work at all.
 Additionally, some manufacturers fail to adequately warn consumers of a device’s known drawbacks.
 For example, there are two general types of smoke detectors: photoelectric and ionization alarms.
 The mechanism of an ionization detector may make it less likely to sense a smolder or slow-burning fire.
 In some cases, this can cause a delay of 20 minutes or more before the alarm sounds.
 This can be particularly dangerous, as slow-burning fires may cause serious smoke inhalation injuries.
 However, many manufacturers do not include warning labels about this risk of ionization smoke detectors.

 In these cases, you may be able to file a product liability lawsuit against the manufacturer for your burn injuries and other damages.
 Depending on the circumstances, you may have grounds for a claim based on defects, failure to warn, and/or breach of warranty.
 However, demonstrating a fire alarm defect in a lawsuit can be difficult, especially if it sustained fire or water damage.
-A Washington DC accident lawyer can work with industry experts to examine the detector and determine why it failed.
+A Washington, DC personal injury lawyer can work with industry experts to examine the detector and determine why it failed.

 If a smoke detector malfunction caused your injuries or a loved one’s wrongful death, then contact our law firm today.
 We can investigate the alarm and the premises on your behalf.
 Once we determine whether the property owner and/or manufacturer may be responsible, we can assist you in filing a lawsuit.
-We serve clients in Washington DC, Maryland, Virginia and other states.
+We serve clients in Washington, DC, Maryland, Virginia, and other states.

-Call (202) 463-3030 or contact us online today to speak to an attorney and schedule a free consultation.
+Call (202) 960-4596 or contact us online today to speak to an attorney and schedule a free consultation.